Skip to main content

 }

 You can include multiple entries to command multiple devices of the same type in a single message.
-Note that commands is a dictionnary and can handle contain multiple command for a given device, but only one per command type.
+Note that commands is a dictionary and can contain multiple commands for a given device, but only one per command type.

 Command Reference